Tips to deal with fruit fly nuisance

 Where shall I put my Green Cone?

-When thinking about where to place the Cone, as well as finding a sunny spot it’s a good idea to think about how easy it will be to get to in winter months to empty your kitchen caddy.
+As well as finding a sunny spot, it’s a good idea to think about how easy it will be to get to the Cone in winter months to empty your kitchen caddy.

-More than 90% of the waste added to the Cone will be turned into water, which must be able to drain freely away for the unit to work properly.
+More than 90% of the waste added to the Cone will be turned into water, which must be able to drain freely away for the unit to work properly, so the Cone needs to be embedded in soil that has good drainage.

 How do I know if I have good drainage?